I7-Examples/Bronze/docs/source.txt

 A thing has some text called sound.
 The sound of a thing is usually "silence".

-The block listening rule is not listed in any rulebook.
+The report listening rule is not listed in any rulebook.

 Carry out listening to something:
 	if in darkness, say "The [sound of the noun] sounds like [a noun].";